 remembers selling $150,000 worth of parts at a single weekend show.

 becoming a player in the industry.
-In fact, he was something of a second coming of Cowen.
-Wolf, too,
+He was considered by many as being something of a second coming of Cowen.
+A 5' 5" titan

-topped out at 5-foot-5.
+topped out at 5' 5" tall.
 And he would prove just as competitive, self-promoting, and audacious as the

 man he considered his role model.

-mail-order business.
-By the early 1990's, MTH was the second-largest mail-order Lionel dealer in the country.
+an employee".
+By the early 1990's, M.T.H. was the second-largest mail-order Lionel dealer in the country.

-MTH had a troubled relationship with Lionel, and it ended in April 1993, when MTH decided to re-enter
+M.T.H. developed a troubled relationship with Lionel, and it ended in April 1993, when M.T.H. decided to re-enter

 offered to produce for Lionel.
 Turned down, Wolf decided to market the locomotive himself, citing reduced

-At around the same time, Wolf had become a hidden 50% partner in a start-up called
+At around the same time, Mike Wolf had become a hidden 50% partner in a start-up called

 Weaver Brass that built and sold brass 'O' scale steam engines.
 Wolf was

-competing against Lionel at the same time he worked for it.
-After Kughn gave MTH the boot, MTH in turn filed
+competing against Lionel at the same time that he worked for them.
+After Kughn gave M.T.H. the boot, M.T.H. in turn filed

 line, adding the former Lionel vintage reproductions, reproductions of equipment from other manufacturers,